PHP2560-Statistical-Programming-R/shiny-app-tictactoe/README.md

 1. General layout, information tab about the math behind Tic Tac Toe, info visuals

 **Anna**
-1. Tic tac toe theme to make it similar to a notebook; instructions tab
+1. Tic tac toe theme to make it similar to a notebook; instructions tab; harder level hard-coded that picks up any missing parts minimax didn't account for

 **Brian**
 1. Easy / medium level